Arthur-Kamau/stratos/design/design.md

     3. declare nullable  mutable variable of type  int `let mut  myInt : int? `
     4. declare a public nullable  mutable variable of type  int  `public let mut  myInt : int? `
+    5. For quick typing variables that are declared and initialized could be simlified as `let myInt := 33` .
+      Also under consideration is the following synatax.Remeber variables are immutable and non nullable by default.
+      `let myInt ? := 33`.-> declaring a nullable int.
+      `let mut myInt ? := 33`.-> declaring a mutable  nullable int.

 *  function declarations
     1.  declare a function (functions with no return type have a return type of type void) or you could set it explicitly remember `fn == function`, example : <br>